AliBaheri/P3-Writeup/README.md

 <p align="center">
 <img width="500" src= "https://github.com/AliBaheri/P3-Writeup/blob/master/images/overal_hw.png">

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode